xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 Getting the basic pkg-zsh git repository is quite easy.
 If you want a read only clone, use this:

-    % git clone -b debian git://anonscm.debian.org/collab-maint/zsh.git pkg-zsh
+    % gbp clone git://anonscm.debian.org/collab-maint/zsh.git pkg-zsh

 If you are reading this, though, you probably want write access.
 To get a thusly cloned repository, first get an alioth login and upload an ssh-public key.
 As soon as the key made it to all involved machines, use this:

-    % git clone -b debian ssh://$user@git.debian.org/git/collab-maint/zsh.git pkg-zsh
+    % gbp clone $user@git.debian.org:/git/collab-maint/zsh.git pkg-zsh

-Where `$user` is your alioth login.
-(Note, that this may be something with a `-guest` suffix, in case you're not a debian developer.)
+Where `$user` is your Alioth login.
+(Note, that this may be something with a `-guest` suffix, in case you're not a Debian Developer.)

 ### Branches

 Like described earlier, pkg-zsh development involves two branches;
 'debian' and 'upstream'.
 The former is checked out by default for freshly cloned repositories.

+If you cloned the repository with `gbp clone` as shown above, gbp already took care of also creating a local `upstream` branch.

-To get a local version of the 'upstream' branch, use:
+If you didn't, you can get a local version of the `upstream` branch by calling

     % git checkout -b upstream origin/upstream